-Getting on the good side of an “old pro” like Cat is great because people in her niche really trust her word and her opinion when she gives out your name as a referral.
+As I mentioned, I worked with an excellent mentor in Cat.
+She’s an “old pro” and getting on their good side is key because people in her niche really trust her word and her opinion when she gives out your name as a referral.
 Plus I know I can always ask her to send a referral email to someone if I’m in contact with them about a job and they are undecided.

 Find your “old pro” or someone within the community that’s respected and connected, and then see if you can work under them.
 Carrie did this in the beginning of her career by working with Alexis Grant, who’s an established entrepreneur.
 Thanks to her mentorship and connections, Carrie was able to build her business to what you see today.